nuejs/nue/packages/nuejs.org/docs/index.md

 ### The UX mindset
-Nue's [development flow](ux-development.html) focuses on design and user experience while keeping your CSS clean and organized:
+Nue's [CSS best practices](css-best-practices.html) focus strongly on aesthetics and user experience while keeping your CSS clean and organized:

 [image.gridpaper]
   small: /img/ux-development.png
   large: /img/ux-development-big.png
-  href: ux-development.html
+  href: css-best-practices.html

 This makes a complete shift in your focus: